SunFlowerApart/HowToMakeHerFlower/language.md

 ## Negotiating boundaries

 Okay, assume you've gotten this far.
-You have developed a common language, you have gotten to the point where you are confortable asking for what you want and listening to her ask what she wants.
+You have developed a common language, you have gotten to the point where you are comfortable asking for what you want and listening to her ask what she wants.
 Great, you're almost there.

 Now, she tells you something that she wants to do to you.
 There are several